ssiwan/KARMA/README.md

 In this multi-tier architecture, some services are shared across multiple services.
 These are depicted in the figure above as **Infrastructure Components**.

-* [Logging](https://github.com/StanfieldSystems/KARMA/wiki/Technical-Architecture#logging) is implemented with **Log4j2**.
+* [Logging](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#logging) is implemented with **Log4j2**.
-* [**Swagger**](https://github.com/StanfieldSystems/KARMA/wiki/Technical-Architecture#swagger-2) is used to describe and document RESTful APIs
+* [**Swagger**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#swagger-2) is used to describe and document RESTful APIs in accordance with the OpenAPI Specification

-Business information is persisted in a [PostgreSQL relational database](https://github.com/StanfieldSystems/KARMA/wiki/Technical-Architecture#postgresql).
+Business information is persisted in a [PostgreSQL relational database](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#postgresql).

 #### Version Control

 All application code files, including database scripts, are stored in stored and managed in this **GitHub** version control repository.

-[**Flyway**](https://github.com/StanfieldSystems/KARMA/wiki/Technical-Architecture#flyway) is used to migrate versioned database changes to developer, integration, and production database servers within the continuous integration and build pipeline.
+[**Flyway**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#flyway) is used to migrate versioned database changes to developer, integration, and production database servers within the continuous integration and build pipeline.

 #### Accessibility
 #### Style Guide